robotology/superquadric-model/tutorial/README.md

 make install
 ```
 ## How to communicate with the superquadric-model
-The user can provide the 2D blob and ask the estimated superquadric in two modes:
+The user can provide the 2D blob (a set of 2D pixels representing the object surface) and ask the estimated superquadric in two modes:

 1. **streaming**
 2. **one-shot**